simongwatts/skills-to-extensions/README.md

 A command-line tool to convert Anthropic Claude skills into self-contained Google Gemini extensions.

+---

+> 👋 **Just a heads-up!**
+>
+> This is a personal, open-source project and is not affiliated with Anthropic or Google.
+I built it to solve a problem I had and I hope it helps you too.
+It's provided "as-is" without any official support.
+>
+> **And a quick security note ⚠️:** Please treat this tool as an experimental proof-of-concept.
+Since skills/extensions can contain code, it's wise to handle the code like any untrusted script you'd find online.
+For extra safety, running them in a sandbox or container is a great idea. **Use at your own risk.**

+---

 ## Overview

 This project provides a Python script that automates the migration of Claude skills to the Gemini extension format.
 It recursively finds skills, converts them, and injects a universal MCP server that allows the extension to read its own files.